🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 People who have bounced from the homepage are more likely to convert on a soft/less threatening offer like an eBook download, compared to 2+ minute visitors who might be okay to convert on a free proposal offer.

 Look inside your Google Analytics dashboard and find which pages on your website hold the most attention.
-Sometimes this is a demo page or the about page.
+Sometimes this is a demo or pricing page.

 Once you've identified them, you can add layers like page URLs, time on site, and geography to help craft ads tailored to that audience.